Welcome to The Liquid Audit.

 - Reduce manual preparation when similar events return.

-The Events area keeps service activity grouped in one place.
+The Events page keeps confirmed, upcoming, and open service activity visible in one operating layer.

 - Create a new event when a booking is confirmed.